wpmetabox/docsv2/docs/extensions/mb-blocks.md

 If locking is not set in an InnerBlocks area: the locking of the parent InnerBlocks area is used.

-If the block is a top level block: the locking of the Custom Post Type is used.
+If the block is a top-level block: the locking of the Custom Post Type is used.

 ### Example